bldavies/bldavies.com/content/blog/2021-03-29-female-representation-collaboration-nber/index.md

 ![](figures/female-authorships-1.svg)

-Overall, females wrote 20.8% of the working papers published during the 2010s.
+Overall, females wrote about 21% of the working papers published during the 2010s.
-These papers were relatively concentrated in programs focused on applied microeconomics rather than macroeconomics or finance.
+These papers were relatively concentrated among programs focused on applied microeconomics rather than on macroeconomics or finance.
 These patterns echo those presented by Chari and Goldsmith-Pinkham (2017), and could reflect differences in academic culture between different branches of economics (see, e.g., [Dupas et al., 2021](https://www.nber.org/papers/w28494)).

 ## Co-authorship patterns